vidbina/vidbina.github.io/_posts/2013-12-1-perfect-blogging-solution.markdown

  1. supports markdown
  2. allows me to enter LaTeX-like formulas
- - supports embedded web content
+ 2. supports embedded web content
- - runs as lean as possible
+ 2. runs as lean as possible
- - does not introduce new security hazzards
+ 2. does not introduce new security risks
- - grants me (and me alone) full control to my data
+ 2. grants me (and me alone) full control to my data
- - is simple
+ 2. is simple
- - looks nice
+ 2. grants flexibility in layout/design
- - adjusts well to different screen sizes
+ 2. adjusts well to different screen sizes
- - offers me some metrics
+ 2. offers me some metrics

 ## Machinery
 I have ignored [Wordpress][wordpress] and quickly glanced over [Ghost][ghost],